projectcalico/calico/master/networking/workloads-outside-cluster.md

 If you want your pods to have public internet IPs:

 - Configure {{site.prodname}} to peer with your physical network infrastructure
-- Create an IP pool for those pods that contain public IP addresses that are routed to your network with `nat-outgoing: false`
+- Create an IP pool for those pods that contain public IP addresses that are routed to your network with `natOutgoing: false`
 - Verify that other network equipment does not NAT the pod traffic

 ### How to